Schanze117/VehicleBuilder/README.md

   ## Description

-  This is a tool using JavaScript and NODE to generate different vehicles, save them to a list, and allow you to manipulate them in several different ways after they have been created.
+  This is a tool using TypeScript and NODE to generate different vehicles, save them to a list, and allow you to manipulate them in several different ways after they have been created.

   ## Table of Contents